Adnuntius/ios_sdk/README.md

 ### Swift

-- Add UIWebView to your storyboard and create outlet
+- Add WkWebView to your storyboard and create outlet
 - Configure each AdnuntiusAdWebView
 - Load the ad into the view via the loadFromScript, loadFromConfig or loadFromApi
 - Implement the completionHandler to react to a missing ad